 After bouncing between the hospital and a skilled nursing rehab facility, Rose transitioned to respite care at The Arbors at Stoughton.

-For Marston, it’s a better fit for her mom than the independent living community.
+For Teresa, it’s a better fit for her mom than the independent living community.

 “Karen [Reardon, Marketing Director at The Arbors at Stoughton] is very hands-on with her residents,” she continues.
 “At other places, they aren't.
 If you have 400 people, how could they?
 That's what I liked about it.
 They try to build a relationship right off the bat.”

-These days, Marston’s brothers are still pretty hands-off.
+These days, Teresa’s brothers are still pretty hands-off.